MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/admin/add-users/remove-former-employee.md

 ### <a name="how-to-get-fastest-response-for-account-termination"></a>Zo krijgt u de snelste reactie voor het beëindigen van een account

- **Snelst**: maak gebruik van het Exchange-beheercentrum (gebruik PowerShell) of van het Azure Active Directory-beheercentrum.
-In een on-premises omgeving kan het enkele uren duren om de wijziging via DirSync te synchroniseren.
+ **Fastest**: Use the Exchange admin center (use PowerShell) or Azure Active Directory admin center.
+In an on-premises environment, it can take several hours to sync the change through DirSync.

- **Snelst voor een gebruiker met aanwezigheid on-premises en in het Exchange-Datacenter**: Beëindig de sessie met behulp van het Azure Active Directory-beheercentrum/Exchange-beheercentrum, en breng de wijziging OOK aan in de on-premises omgeving.
-Anders worden de wijzigingen in het Azure Active Directory-beheercentrum/Exchange-beheercentrum overschreven door DirSync.
+ **Fastest for a user with presence on-premises and in the Exchange Datacenter**: Terminate the session using Azure Active Directory admin center/Exchange admin center AND make the change in the on-premises environment as well.
+Otherwise, the change in Azure Active Directory admin center/Exchange admin center will be overwritten by DirSync.

 ## <a name="related-articles"></a>Verwante artikelen